KarMarsten/UseYourTools/README.md

 <p align="center"><img width="400" height="400" alt="UseYourTools App Icon" src="https://github.com/KarMarsten/UseYourTools/blob/main/app/assets/icon.png" /></p>

-# UseYourTools 🎯
+# UseYourTools

 **Tools for Job Hunters**

-A beautifully designed mobile app built specifically for job seekers.
-Organize your job search activities, track applications, manage your resumes, and keep everything in one place.
+A comprehensive mobile app built specifically for job seekers.
+Organize your job search activities, track applications, manage resumes, and keep everything in one place.

 ---

-## 🌟 What is UseYourTools?

-UseYourTools is a comprehensive toolkit for job seekers that helps you:
-- 📅 **Plan your day** with a customizable calendar and daily planner
-- 💼 **Track job applications** and search history to avoid duplicates
-- 📄 **Manage your resumes** in one convenient location
-- 📊 **Generate reports** for unemployment filing or personal tracking
-- 🔔 **Never miss an appointment** with automatic reminders
-- 🗓️ **Sync with your calendar** to keep everything connected

-All your data is stored locally on your device - private, secure, and always accessible.

----

-## ✨ Key Features
+## Features

-### 🏠 Home Screen
+### Home Screen

-Start here!
-The home screen welcomes you and gives you easy access to all your tools:
+The central hub providing quick access to all tools:
-- **Calendar**: View your schedule and daily planner
-- **Job Applications**: Track your job applications and search history
-- **Resumes**: Manage your resume files
-- **Reports**: View weekly schedules and unemployment reports
+- **Job Sites** sidebar: Quick links to popular job search platforms (Indeed, LinkedIn, Glassdoor, Monster, ZipRecruiter, Dice)
+- **Tools** section: Access to Daily Planner, Calendar, Job Applications, Resumes, and Reports
+- Clean, modern interface that adapts to your chosen color theme

-### 📅 Calendar
+### Calendar & Daily Planner

 **Calendar View:**
-- Monthly calendar showing all your events and planned activities
+- Monthly calendar showing all events and planned activities
 - Visual indicators for days with entries, events, and reminders
 - Quick navigation to any date
-- Tap any date to open your daily planner
+- Tap any date to open the daily planner

 **Daily Planner:**
-- **Customizable Time Blocks**: Arrange your day exactly how you want
-- **Flexible Scheduling**: Set your own start and end times (defaults to 9-hour workday)
+- Customizable time blocks that adapt to your schedule
-- **Daily Themes**: Each day of the week has a focused planning theme
+- Daily themes for focused planning
-- **Persistent Notes**: Write notes for each time block - they're saved automatically
+- Persistent notes saved automatically for each time block
+- Full integration with calendar events

 **Event Management:**

 Create three types of events:

-1. **Interviews** 📞
+1. **Interviews** - Track interview details including:
    - Company name and job title
-   - Contact person details (name, email, phone)
+   - Contact person (name, email, phone)
    - Address (tap to open in Maps)
-   - Start and end times (end time defaults to 30 minutes after start time)
+   - Start and end times (end time defaults to 30 minutes after start)
-   - Date selection - choose the interview date directly in the event form
    - Notes section
-   - Can be linked to job applications for easy tracking
+   - Can be linked to job applications

-2. **Appointments** 📍
+2. **Appointments** - For networking meetings, career fairs, or scheduled activities
    - Same features as interviews
-   - Perfect for networking meetings, career fairs, or any scheduled activity
-   - End time defaults to 30 minutes after start time (fully editable)

-3. **Reminders** ⏰
+   - Fully customizable end times

-   - Simple reminders with just a title and time
+3. **Reminders** - Simple reminders with title and time
-   - Great for quick to-dos or deadlines
+   - Perfect for quick to-dos or deadlines

-**Smart Actions:**
+**Smart Features:**
-- ⏱️ **Auto-end time**: End time automatically sets to 30 minutes after start time (you can change it anytime)
+- Auto-end time: End time automatically sets to 30 minutes after start (fully editable)
-- 📍 Tap addresses to open in Apple Maps or Google Maps
+- Tap addresses to open in Apple Maps or Google Maps
-- 📞 Tap phone numbers to call or send a text
+- Tap phone numbers to call or text
-- ✉️ Tap email addresses to compose an email
+- Tap email addresses to compose an email
-- 🔔 Get automatic notifications 10 minutes before each event
+- Automatic notifications 10 minutes before each event
-- 👁️ View events in read-only mode (tap to view, tap "Edit" to modify)
+- View events in read-only mode (tap to view, tap "Edit" to modify)
+- Calendar sync with Apple Calendar or Google Calendar

-### 💼 Job Applications
+### Job Applications

-Keep track of every job you apply to with a comprehensive tracking system:
+Comprehensive tracking system for all your applications:

 **Application Tracking:**
-- **Position Title**: Record the exact job title you're applying for
-- **Company Name**: Track which companies you've applied to
+- Position title and company name
-- **Source**: Note where you found the job (LinkedIn, Indeed, company website, etc.)
+- Source (LinkedIn, Indeed, company website, etc.)
-- **Job Posting URL**: Save a direct link to the original job posting
+- Job posting URL
-- **Applied Date & Time**: Automatically records when you applied (or edit for backfilling)
+- Applied date & time (auto-recorded, editable for backfilling)
-- **Status**: Track your application status:
+- Status tracking:
   - Applied (newly submitted)
-  - Rejected (received a "no thank you")
+  - Rejected
-  - Interview (application has progressed to interview stage)
+  - Interview (application has progressed)
-- **Notes**: Add any additional details or follow-up notes
+- Notes section

 **Smart Features:**
-- 🔍 **Search**: Quickly find applications by company, position, or source
+- Search: Find applications by company, position, or source
-- 📊 **Statistics**: See your application stats at a glance (total, applied, rejected, interviews)
+- Statistics: See application stats at a glance
-- ⚠️ **Duplicate Detection**: Warns you if you try to apply to the same position twice
+- Duplicate detection: Warns if you try to apply to the same position twice
-- 🔗 **Quick Links**: Tap to open the original job posting
+- Quick links: Tap to open the original job posting
-- 🗂️ **Filter**: View applications by status (all, applied, rejected, interview)
+- Filter: View applications by status
-- ➕ **Create Interview Events**: When an application status is "Interview", easily create interview events directly from the application
+- Create interview events: Easily create interview events from applications
-- 📅 **Multiple Interview Events**: Link multiple interview events to a single application (first round, second round, etc.)
+- Multiple interviews: Link multiple interview events to a single application
-- 👀 **View Interview Schedule**: See all interview events for an application with date, time, and contact name
+- View interview schedule: See all interview events with date, time, and contact name

-Never lose track of where you've applied, and make sure you don't accidentally apply to the same position twice!

-### 📄 Resumes
+### Resumes

-Keep all your resume versions organized and accessible:
+Organize all your resume versions:

 **Resume Management:**
-- **Save Multiple Versumes**: Store different versions of your resume (e.g., "Software Engineer Resume v2")
+- Save multiple resume versions (e.g., "Software Engineer Resume v2")
-- **File Support**: Works with PDF, DOC, and DOCX files
+- Support for PDF, DOC, and DOCX files
-- **Easy Access**: All your resumes in one place, sorted by most recent
+- All resumes in one place, sorted by most recent
-- **File Information**: See file size, type, and when you saved it
-- **Active Status**: Mark resumes as active or inactive to keep your list organized
+- Active/Inactive status for better organization

 **Actions:**
-- 👁️ **Preview**: View PDF resumes directly in the app
+- Preview: View PDF resumes directly in the app
-- 📤 **Share**: Easily share your resume via email, messages, or any app
+- Share: Easily share via email, messages, or any app
+- Save: Save resumes to your device
-- ✏️ **Rename**: Give your resumes descriptive names for easy identification
+- Rename: Give resumes descriptive names
-- ✅ **Toggle Active/Inactive**: Mark resumes as active or inactive with a click
+- Toggle Active/Inactive: Organize your resume collection
-- 🗑️ **Delete**: Remove old versions you no longer need
+- Delete: Remove old versions

-Perfect for managing different resume versions tailored to different job types or industries!

-### ⚙️ Settings & Customization
+### Settings & Customization

 **Schedule Setup:**
-- Choose your workday start time (end time automatically set to 9 hours later)
+- Customize workday start time
-- Reorder time blocks to match your daily routine
+- Reorder time blocks to match your routine
 - Time blocks automatically adjust to your schedule

 **Visual Themes:**
 Choose from four beautiful color schemes:
-- 🌿 **Earth-Tone** (default): Warm browns and tans
+- Earth-Tone (default): Warm browns and tans
-- 🌊 **Cheerful Nature**: Greens and blues
+- Cheerful Nature: Greens and blues
-- ☀️ **Sunny Sky**: Vibrant oranges and yellows
+- Sunny Sky: Vibrant oranges and yellows
-- 💜 **Imagination Run Wild**: Purples and pinks
+- Imagination Run Wild: Purples and pinks

 **Preferences:**
-- ⏰ 12-hour or 24-hour clock format
+- 12-hour or 24-hour clock format
-- 🗺️ Choose Apple Maps or Google Maps for addresses
+- Apple Maps or Google Maps for addresses
-- 🌍 Use device timezone or specify a custom timezone
+- Device timezone or custom timezone
-- 📅 Sync events with Apple Calendar or Google Calendar
+- Calendar sync with Apple Calendar or Google Calendar

-### 📊 Reports
+### Reports

-Generate professional PDF reports from your planning data:
+Generate professional PDF reports:

 **Weekly Schedule Report:**
 - Complete view of your week (Sunday through Saturday)